 The underlying trend shows gas demand for electricity generation continuing to reduce as more and more electricity generation comes from renewables such as wind and solar, but there are many factors that contribute to the uncertainty of this forecast.
-See our spotlight for more details.
+See our spotlight on page 16, for more details.